Antiviral aciclovir tablets and cream for the treatment of cold sores available to buy online.

 Aciclovir cream and tablets

 Aciclovir cream and aciclovir 200mg tablets are supplied by Dr Fox pharmacy to treat recurrent cold sores on the lips.
 Some people have cold sores which come up time and again in the same place on the lips.
 This is because after the first infection the virus stays living in the body and so new cold sores can break out - usually at times of stress or in response to triggers such as fatigue, cold weather, strong sun or wind exposure, or menstruation.
 In some cases cold sores come up without an obvious trigger.
 Early treatment with either aciclovir cream or tablets will usually reduce the severity and the duration of the sore.

 Treatment with either tablets or cream should be started as soon as symptoms begin, preferably at the tingling stage, before a sore breaks out on the skin surface.
-If treatment is started more than a few days after the onset of symptoms, it is likely to be ineffective.
+If treatment is not started within a few days of symptoms starting, it is not likely to be effective.
+Aciclovir cream is also available from pharmacies and many supermarkets.

 Dose of aciclovir

-Apply aciclovir cream or take one aciclovir 200mg tablet 5 times daily (every 4 hours during the day time, leaving out a dose overnight).
-Tablets can be swallowed whole or dissolved in water and are continued for 5 days (25 tablets total in one course).
-Cream is usually continued for about the same length of time, until the sore has almost completely healed.
-Both treatments are equally effective.
+Apply aciclovir cream or take one aciclovir 200mg tablet 5 times daily for 5 days (every 4 hours during the day time, leaving out a dose overnight).
+Tablets can be swallowed whole or dissolved in water - there are 25 tablets total in one course.
+Cream is usually continued for about the same length of time, but can be used for up to 10 days, until the sore has almost completely healed.
+The tablets are usually more effective than the cream.